dragonfly-science/dragonfly-website/content/people/ndegwa-kiarie/content.md

 Before joining Dragonfly he worked as a senior data scientist at [CSIRO](https://www.csiro.au/en/), applying machine learning to networked data.
-This had wide-ranging uses from detecting fraud in large transactional networks to extracting information from complex patterns in social networks such as Twitter.
-Their previous role was at Xero, applying natural language processing and computer vision systems to financial data.
+This work had wide-ranging uses from detecting fraud in large transactional networks to extracting information from complex patterns in social networks such as Twitter.
+His previous role at Xero applied natural language processing and computer vision systems to financial data.

 Kiarie moved to Canberra from Nairobi in Kenya as a teenager and has a